Fancy-Templates/latex-exam/README.md

 #### Changing the Solution-Color

 Internally, the color of solution text is guided by `\SolutionColor{<color-name>}`.
 You can use this to change the color of the solution text (e.g., `\SolutionColor{red}`).
+If you, for whatever reason want to mark something as part of the solution, you can use the `\solutionstyle` macro (although this is independent of any `\ifsolution` environment, for flexibility).

 ## Open Discussion Points